himmAllRight/himmAllRight-source/content/post/create-gitlab-runner.md

 <img alt="Installing a new Fedora30 VM in Virt-Manager" src="/img/posts/create-gitlab-runner/fedora-vm-install.png" style="max-width: 100%;"/></a>
 <div class="caption">Installing a new Fedora 30 VM in Virt-Manager for my runner</div>

+This post will not explain how to setup a Gitlab instance.
+This is something I already "*had laying around*", so I won't cover setting that up... right now.
+This is a BYOG post (bring your own Gitlab).

+I am using [buildah](https://buildah.io/) and [podman](https://podman.io/) for this project.
+Your runner needs may differ, but in this post I am installing runner on a Fedora 30 VM.

 #### Some things to note/consider:

-- Install packages required for pipeline
+- Install packages required for pipeline tasks (ex: `podman` and `buildah`)
-- If `sudo` required, manage the `gitlab-runner` user/group in `visudo`
+- If `sudo` is required, manage the `gitlab-runner` user/group using `visudo`
-- If using docker runners, need `docker-machine` installed.
+- If using docker runners, `docker-machine` needs to be installed

 ## Install runner
 First, install the `gitlab-runner` package.
 This can be done from following the